 What Is Adult Acne?
 How It Differs from Teenage Acne

-Unlike teenage acne, which typically stems from puberty-driven hormone surges, adult acne—also called post-adolescent acne—can appear after age 25 due to a variety of complex internal and external factors.
+Unlike teenage acne, which typically stems from puberty-driven hormone surges, adult acne, also called post-adolescent acne, can appear after age 25 due to a variety of complex internal and external factors.

-- Location: Teen acne often appears in the T-zone (forehead, nose, chin), while adult acne tends to cluster around the jawline, chin, and neck.
+- Location: teen acne often appears in the T-zone (forehead, nose, chin), while adult acne tends to cluster around the jawline, chin, and neck

-- Type of blemishes: Adults often experience deep, painful cysts and nodules versus surface-level blackheads or whiteheads.
+- Type of blemishes: adults often experience deep, painful cysts and nodules versus surface-level blackheads or whiteheads

-- Scarring and hyperpigmentation: Adults are more prone to long-lasting marks.
+- Scarring and hyperpigmentation: adults are more prone to long-lasting marks

 Common Causes of Adult Acne

-Adult acne usually results from a multifactorial interplay of the following:
+In my practice, adult acne usually results from a multifactorial interplay of the following:

 - Excess oil (sebum) production